 Are there already similar projects to what you are considering?

-If so, maybe you should wait until their campaign(s) end and see where they fund.
-It doesn’t make sense to have $70,000 goal for a pair of shoes if you know the highest funded shoe only got $50,000.
+If so, maybe you should wait until their campaign(s) end and see how they perform.
+It doesn’t make sense to have a $70,000 goal for a pair of shoes if you know the highest funded shoe only raised $50,000.
 Likewise, just because something similar raised a ton of money won’t translate into instant success for your project.